 Get a tetanus booster every 10 years.
-For people over 65, yearly influenza and are important to protect against the flu and pneumonia.
-(Some doctors recommend flu shots for people starting at 50, especially those who are chronically ill.)
-At age 65, you should also ask your doctor about a pneumococcal vaccine to protect against infection; this virus can result in a number of health issues, including:
+The CDC recommends a yearly flu shot especially those who are chronically ill.
+At age 65, ask your doctor about a pneumococcal vaccine to protect against infection.
+Pneumococcal disease can result in a number of health issues, including:

 Learn more about eye health and vision problems.